-Community Access Television (CATV) is also commonly known as Cable TV.
+CATV originally stood for Community Access Television but is now more commonly known as Cable TV.
 CATV is one of the most common methods of transmitted television signals to a consumer's home, using radio frequency signals transmitted through coaxial cable.
 More recently, CATV can also be transmitted using optical fiber, which utilizes pulses of light to transmit a signal.

 CATV origins date back to 1924 when some cable broadcasting was done using cable in European cities.
 In 1948, community antennas were built where over-the-air signal reception was limited.
-The community antenna received the over-the-air signal and then transmitted it to many households by use of cables.
+The community antenna received the over-the-air signal and then transmitted it to households by cable.
 Today, CATV offers analog and digital channels (including high definition).
 Receiving digital channels typically requires a cable box for conversion.

 Note: CATV should not be used to describe Cat 5 networking or cable.